mlanza/ai-literacy/301/05-text-adventures.md

 Everything it does is storytelling.
 But when the props in that story are wired to real-world instrumentation, the fiction gains consequence.
 Every input sets the stage.
 Every object becomes an opportunity for interaction.
 And the AI just continues the story — one plausible word at a time — based on the entire narrative so far.

-As discussed in earlier chapters, LLMs are brains in jars.
-They don’t see, touch, or act.
+LLMs are ethereal.
+They neither see, nor touch, nor act.
 All they know is text.
 That means the world they inhabit is always a kind of Zork.
 And for them to take action — real action — they need tools.
 But wiring those tools in has always been costly.

 Historically, each tool integration required a developer to do all the work — linking app logic, permissions, and intent translation just to make a single instrument work.
 If you wanted a chatbot to perform a flight search, it had to interpret the user’s request, translate it to an API call (say, via Skyscanner), format the result, and then present options in a coherent way.